-Visit the Gwinnett Historical Society in Lawrenceville Georgia - It hosts the county's only genealogy library of over 1,600 publications.
+Visit the Gwinnett Historical Society and History Center in Lawrenceville Georgia - It hosts the county's only genealogy library of over 1,600 publications.

 Publications include an anarchive collection of assorted county and family records, map collection, a book store for county-specific publications, a microfilm research room, a growing collection of vintage and historic family and Gwinnett locations photographs, and an office with assorted surname, church, cemetery, school, place and subject files.